 CRYGB (Crystallin Gamma B) is a Protein Coding gene.
-Diseases associated with CRYGB include Cataract 39, Multiple Types, Autosomal Dominant and Early-Onset Anterior Polar Cataract.
-GO annotations related to this gene include structural constituent of eye lens.
+Diseases associated with CRYGB include Cataract 39, Multiple Types and Cataract 24.
+Gene Ontology (GO) annotations related to this gene include structural constituent of eye lens.
 An important paralog of this gene is CRYGC.

 UniProtKB/Swiss-Prot for CRYGB Gene

 Crystallins are the dominant structural components of the vertebrate eye lens.